 WHAT'S PHISHING?

 Phishing is the practice of luring you into disclosing personal information, such as bank account numbers and passwords.
 Often phishing messages look legitimate but have deceptive links leading to fake sites.
+For more information, check out this page: Don’t Take the Bait: How You Can Spot a Phish – Washington State DES.

 JUNK EMAIL HANDLING